stefanstaykov/sleekr/README.md

 == Description ==

-Sleekr is a responsive business and blogging theme for WordPress.
-Specially crafted for business and multipurpose websites, Sleekr guarantees a fast and smooth experience.
+Sleekr Lite is a responsive simple blogging theme for WordPress.
+Specially crafted for business blogs, Sleekr Lite guarantees a fast and smooth experience.

 Theme page:
 Demo: